-Hello and welcome to You Should Craft, your destination for modern crafts and crochet.
+Hello and welcome to You Should Craft, your destination for simple crochet patterns for busy millennials.

 So you’re probably wondering, what you can expect from You Should Craft?!
 Or at least you should be wondering that!